 where $b = b(\o,\l)$ is the solution to the problem

-\begin{remark}The function $\beta(\l)$ in \eqref{d:beta1} is the exact analogue of Zhikov's $\beta$-function introduced in \cite{Zhikov2000}, \cite{zhikov2005} for the periodic setting.
-In fact, if our probability space is such that the set of inclusions is periodic, then the above formula gives exactly Zhikov's $\beta$-function.
-As we have mentioned in the introduction, $\beta(\l)$ (to be more precise, its second term) quantifies resonant -- anti-resonant effect of the soft inclusions.
-In order to expose this connection more vividly, we analyse the properties of the physical realisations of the function $b(\o,\l)$ in Section \ref{s:4.1}, see Remark \ref{r:3.6} for further discussion. \end{remark}
+\begin{remark}The function $\beta(\l)$ in \eqref{d:beta1} is an analogue of Zhikov's $\beta$-function introduced in \cite{Zhikov2000}, \cite{zhikov2005} for the periodic setting.
+In fact, if the probability space is such that the set of inclusions is periodic, then the expression on the right-hand side of \eqref{d:beta1} coincides with the known formula for the periodic setting.
+As we have mentioned in the Introduction, $\beta(\l)$ (to be more precise, its second term) quantifies ``resonant, anti-resonant'' effect of the soft inclusions.
+In order to clarify this connection, we analyse the properties of the physical realisations of the function $b(\o,\l)$ in Section \ref{s:4.1}, see Remark \ref{r:3.6} for further discussion. \end{remark}

 The next theorem provides a characterisation of the spectrum of $\AA_\hom$. \begin{theorem} $\left.\right.$

 \begin{enumerate} \item The spectrum of the homogenised operator is fully characterised by $\b(\l)$ and the spectra of the ``microscopic'' $-\Delta_\OO$ and the ``macroscopic'' $-\nabla \cdot A_1^{\rm hom} \nabla$ operators as follows: